Standard of Living vs. Quality of Life: What the Numbers Miss

 But the data tells a different story.

-Since the late 1980s, U.S. household wealth has exploded.
-Total assets have more than quadrupled.
-But that growth hasn’t been evenly shared.
+Since the late 1980s, U.S. household wealth has grown dramatically.
+But that growth has not been evenly shared.

 This isn’t a bug in the system.

-It’s the system working as designed.
-Wealth in the U.S. grows fastest not through wages, but through asset ownership — homes, stocks, businesses.
-And if you don’t already have those things, you’re not riding the wave.
+It is the system working through assets.
+Wealth in the U.S. grows fastest not through wages, but through ownership: homes, stocks, and businesses.
+If you do not already have those things, you are not riding the wave in the same way.

 Inequality like this reshapes lives.
 It determines: